Casey Kasem: 1970–1988: Acting/voiceover work and American Top 40

 In 1971, Kasem provided the character voice of Peter Cottontail in the Rankin/Bass production of Here Comes Peter Cottontail.
 In the same year, he appeared in The Incredible 2-Headed Transplant, in what is probably his best-remembered acting role.
 From 1973 to 1985, Kasem voiced Robin for several Super Friends franchise shows.
 In 1980, he voiced Merry in The Return of the King.
 He also voiced Alexander Cabot III on Josie and the Pussycats and Josie and the Pussycats in Outer Space, and supplied a number of voices for Sesame Street.

 In the late 1970s, Kasem portrayed an actor who imitated Columbo in the Hardy Boys/Nancy Drew Mysteries two-part episode "The Mystery of the Hollywood Phantom."
 He portrayed a golf commentator in an episode of Charlie's Angels titled "Winning is for Losers", and appeared on Police Story, Quincy, M.E. and Switch.
 In 1977, Kasem was hired as the narrator for the ABC sitcom Soap, but quit after the pilot episode because of the show's controversial content.
 Rod Roddy took his place on the program.
 For a period from the late 1970s to the early 1980s, he was the staff announcer for the NBC television network.
-In 1984, Kasem made a cameo in Ghostbusters, reprising his role as the host of American Top 40.
+In 1984, Kasem made a voice cameo in Ghostbusters, reprising his role as the host of American Top 40.

 In 1983 Kasem helped found the American Video Awards, an annual music video awards show taped for distribution for television, which he also hosted and co-produced.
 His goal was to make it the "Oscars" of music videos.
 There were only five award shows.
 The final show aired in 1987.

 1988–1998: Casey's Top 40

 In 1988, Kasem left American Top 40 because of a contract dispute with ABC Radio Network.
 He signed a five-year, $15 million contract with Westwood One and started Casey's Top 40, which used a different chart, the Radio & Records Contemporary (CHR)/Pop radio airplay chart (also employed contemporaneously by Rick Dees Weekly Top 40).
 He also hosted two shorter versions of the show, Casey's Hot 20 and Casey's Countdown.
 During the late 1990s, Kasem hosted the Radio Hall of Fame induction ceremony.

 Kasem voiced Mark in Battle of the Planets and several Transformers characters: Bluestreak, Cliffjumper, Teletraan I and Dr. Arkeville.
 He left Transformers during the third season because he believed the show contained offensive caricatures of Arabs and Arab countries.
-In a 1990 article, he explained:
+In an article in 1990, he explained:

 From 1989 to 1998, Kasem hosted Nick at Nite's New Year's Eve countdown of the top reruns of the year.
-He also made cameo appearances on Saved by the Bell and ALF in the early 1990s.
-In 1997, Kasem quit his role as Shaggy in a dispute over a Burger King commercial, with Billy West and Scott Innes taking over the character in the late 1990s and early 2000s.
+He also made cameo appearances on Saved by the Bell and ALF in the 1990s.
+In 1997, after voicing Shaggy Rogers on an episode of Johnny Bravo, Kasem quit his role in a dispute over a Burger King commercial, with Billy West and Scott Innes taking over the character in the late 1990s and early 2000s.